 To keep it simple, let’s focus on the healthcare provider directory and the patient’s video consultation.
 When the patient is booking a consultation with their doctor, these are example areas that should be considered private information:

-- Patient Zip Code, region they are searching in.
+- Patient zip code and region they are searching

 - Any notes the patient has on their profile about past treatments or medical conditions.